 Portfolios are evaluated on a student's demonstrated compentencies in the core areas listed below.
 In order to receiving a passing grade on a portfolio, the student must receive a score of 84+ in each area.

 Core Content Areas: Public Management/Behavior; Public Budgeting; Human Resources Management; Legal Environment; Social, Political, Economic Processes and Institutions; Concentration Competency; Research Design; Research Implementation; Program Evaluation; Written Communication; Oral Communication; Decision-making; Utilization of Technology; Leadership; Group Participation; Cultural Competency; Ethical Action

 For more information about the portfolio, please read the Portfolio Guidelines.

 Developing the portfolio is a major undertaking.
 There are a few things to keep in mind that might make the task easier.
 First, keep everything that you ever do for your MPA classes and concentration classes.
 The academic work that you do is one of the major sources for portfolio documents.
 Second, identify key professional documents that you complete while you are enrolled in the program.
 These can come from work, internships, or volunteer activities.
 Third, remember that the portfolio is designed to provide you an opportunity to reflect on your professional development throughout the course of the program.
 Most students have indicated that they enjoyed the process of systematically documenting their growth as administrators.
 IN that way it really is a capstone experience.
-Finally, remember that the portfolio is developed primarily during PUAD 692 (MPA Capstone); so, there is time built in to the program to allow you assemble your materials, develop new projects, and to make modifications to existing documents.
-As well, the capstone includes peer review sessions that allow students to get constructive feedback on the strengths and weaknesses of their portfolios.
+Finally, remember that the portfolio is developed primarily during PUAD 692 (MPA Capstone); so, there is time built into the program to allow you to assemble your materials, develop new projects, and to make modifications to existing documents.
+The capstone also includes peer review sessions that allow students to get constructive feedback on the strengths and weaknesses of their portfolios.
 By the time students submit the portfolio for review, they are usually very confident about the quality of their effort.